hoangsonww/Django-Quote-Application/README.md

 *   **Admin Interface:** Add, update, and delete quotes using our admin interface.
 *   **REST API:** Interact with quotes programmatically using our API endpoints.

+**Note:** Only authenticated users can like and comment on quotes.
+You can create a superuser account using the Django admin interface or use the admin interface to create user accounts to test these features.

 ## Project Structure

 The project consists of the following main components: